• Skip to primary navigation

 ST LEGER DOUBLE PROVING INCREASINGLY TRICKY

-Fourteen Great Voltigeur Stakes winners have successfully secured further success in the last Classic of the season, the St Leger.
-The latest horse to do so was Logician in 2019.
-Before this, the previous dual winner was Lucarno in 2007.
-Having averaged a double winner every five years approximately before Lucarno’s win, the 12-year wait for Logician to be the next to complete the feat means that his victories were rather overdue.
+Fifteen Great Voltigeur Stakes winners have successfully secured further success in the last Classic of the season, the St Leger.
+The latest horse to do so was Continuous in 2023.
+Before this, the previous dual winner was Logician in 2019 who ended a 12-year wait for this double.
+In general, you can expect the Great Voltigeur winner to follow up with success in the Doncaster Classic every five years or so.

 Year Horse Trainer Jockey(s)